 - You will need to do this every time you want to take a lump sum.

-- You don't have to take the full 25% in one go.
+- You don't have to take all your tax-free cash in one go.
 Some people take their tax-free cash in several smaller lump sums.

 Choosing investments in drawdown

 When you withdraw money from your SIPP, you will need to decide how you want your fund to be invested in the future.

 These are selected by our experts to match four common goals people have when moving funds into drawdown.
 They also offer excellent value for money.